prof-rossetti/products-api-flask/DEPLOYING.md

 Uses a CSV file datastore, supports all operations.

 > NOTE: Heroku's ephemeral file system will delete any file not included in the source repository, so attempts to create the `products_production.csv` file won't work when done either manually or during the deployment process.
 So this file needs to be checked in to the repository for the app to work in production.
+And this means the file will get overwritten every time there is a deploy.

 To deploy: